silverhammermba/cookbook/guacamole.md

 I just started using a molcajete and so got a new recipe.
-The only different ingredient is the spices, so I'd like to experiment and see how they affect the flavor.
+An obvious difference is the spices, so I'd like to experiment and see how they affect the flavor.
 Both versions taste great.

 ## Non-molcajete version ##